pp-mo/ncdata/docs/userdocs/user_guide/data_objects.rst

 Correctness and Consistency
 ---------------------------
-In order to allow flexibility in construction and manipulation, it is not practical for ncdata structures to represent valid netCDF at all times, since this would makes changing things awkward.
+In order to allow flexibility in construction and manipulation, it is not practical for ncdata structures to represent valid netCDF at all times, since this would make changing things awkward.
 For example, if a group refers to a dimension *outside* the group, strict correctness would not allow you to simply extract it from the dataset, because it is not valid in isolation.